EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party V SHALL process message_1 as follows:

-* Verify (OPTIONAL) that N_U has not been received before.

 * Verify that at least one of each kind of the proposed algorithms are supported.

-* Verify that the ECDH curve used in E_U is supported, and that no prior curve in ECDH-Curves_U is supported.
+* Verify that the ECDH curve indicated by ECDH-Curve_U is supported, and that no prior curve in ECDH-Curves_U is supported.

-* For elliptic curves, that E_U is a valid point by verifying that there is a solution to the curve definition for the given parameter 'x'.
+* Validate that there is a solution to the curve definition for the given x-coordinate X_U.

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.
-If V does not support the ECDH curve used in E_U, but supports another ECDH curves in ECDH-Curves_U, then the error message MUST include the following diagnostic payload describing the first supported ECDH curve in ECDH-Curves_U:
+If V does not support the curve ECDH-Curve_U, but supports another ECDH curves in ECDH-Curves_U, then the error message MUST include the following diagnostic payload describing the first supported ECDH curve in ECDH-Curves_U:

 ~~~~~~~~~~~
-ERR_MSG = "Curve not supported; X"
+ERR_MSG = "Curve not supported; Z"

-where X is the first curve in ECDH-Curves_U that V supports,
+where Z is the index of the first curve in ECDH-Curves_U that V supports
-encoded as in Table 22 of {{RFC8152}}.
 ~~~~~~~~~~~

-* Pass APP_1 to the application.
+* Pass UAD_1 to the application.

 ## EDHOC Message 2 {#asym-msg2}